dalechyn/h0tw4t3r.github.io/content/posts/mev-get-ready-1.md

 ---

 ### 👋 Greetings Reader!
-In this post, I will cover my personal MEV setup experience and what I needed for successfull MEV Extraction.
+In this post, I will cover my personal MEV setup experience and what I needed for successful MEV Extraction.

-Before jumping right in the forest, you need to make sure your backpack is filled with minimum knowledge of MEV, and that you have your [MEV Backpack](/posts/mev-backpack) on!
+Before jumping right into the forest, you need to make sure your backpack is filled with minimum knowledge of MEV, and that you have your [MEV Backpack](/posts/mev-backpack) on!

 ## 🤔 My first MEV encounter
-My first touch to MEV was the discover of [**Ethermine's arbitraging bot**](https://etherscan.io/address/0x5aa3393e361c2eb342408559309b3e873cd876d6).
+My first touch with MEV was the discovery of [**Ethermine's arbitraging bot**](https://etherscan.io/address/0x5aa3393e361c2eb342408559309b3e873cd876d6).

-He backruns (put's his transaction right after one is landed) public DEX trades and equalizes pools in which the trade occured.
+He backruns (puts his transaction right after one is landed) public DEX trades and equalizes pools in which the trade occurred.
 Kind of like an on-chain sanitizer so to say.

 !["Ethermine's bot"](/images/mev-1/ethermine.png)